openwms/org.openwms.core.auth.keycloak/README.md

 | Cache policy | How frequently Keycloak shall call the provider implementation to clear the user cache |

 ## External HTTP Authentication API
-Keycloak calls the configured service to authenticate unknown user.
-This service must have the two following endpoints.
+Keycloak calls the configured service to authenticate unknown users.
+The API implementation must have the two following endpoints.

 **Find User Endpoint**

 `HTTP POST {Rest Schema}://{Service hostname}:{Service port}/auth/{tenantId}/users`

 whereas `tenantId` must not be null and is the Keycloak realm id.
 The server must accept a JSON request body of the following structure.
-Keycloak can either send the `username` or the `email` to authenticate, this depends on the users input.
+Keycloak can either send the `username` or the `email` to authenticate, this depends on the user input.

 ```json
 {